sarahbarron/Stream-3-Project/testing.md

 - First time I enter invalid credit card details and the expected error messages are shown
 - I then entered valid credit card details
 - I pressed the Submit Payment button
-- As expected I was redirected back to the home page, the message to say my payment was succesfull appeared and the cart was emptied.
+- As expected I was directed to the paid.html page, the message to say my payment was succesfull appeared and the cart was emptied.
 - I checked my email and an email to tell me my order had been received was in my inbox with a link to my profile.
 - I click on this link and I am brought to my profile page which shows my order status.